shanekeran/dawg/README.md

 - Be able to create an account to save shipping information and view previous orders.
 - Contact dawg incase I have any questions or concerns.
 - Easily recover my password in the likely event that I forget it.
-- Receive a confirmation email when I have placed an order.

 *As a site owner, I want to*